M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/nuget-readme.md

 ## Using the library

  1. Install the latest production release from nuget.
- 2. Update your `VaultApplication.cs` file, ensuring that the base class for your vault application is changed to `MFiles.VAF.Extensions.ConfigurableVaultApplicationBase<T>`.
+ 2. Update your `VaultApplication.cs` file, ensuring that your vault application inherits from `MFiles.VAF.Extensions.ConfigurableVaultApplicationBase<T>`.
 A more complete example of an empty vault application class is shown below.
+ 3. Ensure that your `Configuration.cs` file inherits from `MFiles.VAF.Configuration.ConfigurationBase`.
+A more complete example of an empty configuration class is shown below.

 ```
 public class VaultApplication
 	: MFiles.VAF.Extensions.ConfigurableVaultApplicationBase<Configuration>
+{

+}
+public class Configuration
+	: MFiles.VAF.Configuration.ConfigurationBase
 {

 }